I am interested in acoustics and how man made underwater noise may impact on marine mammals. The link is to an article I wrote about it in 2014.

 It appears that all wild animals are protected from cruelty including whales and dolphins in Ireland.

-harm marine life.
-Can this be legal?
-If these animals are supposed to be strictly protected under EU law?
-And in a whale and dolphin sanctuary?
+How is this be legal?
+If these animals are strictly protected under EU law?
+And in Ireland’s “whale and dolphin sanctuary”?

-Can you pay the cost to challenge it in a court of law?
+Can you pay the cost to challenge on grounds of cruelty in a court of law?